 Sharing your work with others is an important aspect of your development and it occurs in academic environments in a sequenced manner to offer plenty support and feedback along the way.
 Usually students can turn a semester project, paper, or research study into a poster presentation rather easily, and gradually progress to a full length publication or oral presentation.

 Oral presentations are another venue for showcasing work and provide you with an opportunity to present work while developing oral communication skills.
 Remember to practice with your faculty mentor prior to the final presentation.
+Eugene Lang College Dean’s Honor Symposium is a great way to place your work in context with other Lang students, and is hosted each April and is accompanies by mentorship and 1 credit course.

 Video Presentations by Lang College Hunt Foundation Summer Science and Math Fellows 2013